-- A. The elections commissioner shall be appointed by the ASISU pPresident and approved by a majority vote of the ASISU Senate.
-Other Elections Commission members shall be appointed by the pPresident upon recommendation of the commissioner and approved by a majority vote of the Senate. - B. If the pPresident does not appoint and the Senate does not confirm an Elections Commissioner by the eighth regular Senate meeting of the fall session, no official business shall be considered until they do so. - C. In cases where the commissioner resigns, the ASISU pPresident shall appoint and the Senate must confirm a new commissioner within two regular Senate meetings.
+A. The elections commissioner shall be appointed by the ASISU President and approved by a majority vote of the ASISU Senate.
+Other Elections Commission members shall be appointed by the President upon recommendation of the commissioner and approved by a majority vote of the Senate.

+B. If the President does not appoint and the Senate does not confirm an Elections Commissioner by the eighth regular Senate meeting of the fall session, no official business shall be considered until they do so.C.
+In cases where the commissioner resigns, the ASISU President shall appoint and the Senate must confirm a new commissioner within two regular Senate meetings.

-Section 4-Conduct and Removal of Members of the Elections Commission
+Section 4-Conduct and Removal of Members of the Elections Commission by the Commissioner for gross dereliction of duties.

-- A. The eCommissioner may be removed from office before the expiration of his/her their term by order of the ASISU president or a two-thirds (2/3) vote of the Senate for gross dereliction of duties. - B. Any member of the Elections Commission may be removed from office before the expiration of his/her their term by the eCommissioner for gross dereliction of duties. - C. No member of the commission shall publicly or officially support or oppose any ASISU candidate while serving on the commission.
+- A. The Commissioner may be removed from office before the expiration of their term by order of the ASISU president or a two-thirds (2/3) vote of the Senate for gross dereliction of duties. - B. Any member of the Elections Commission may be removed from office before the expiration of their term

+C. No member of the commission shall publicly or officially support or oppose any ASISU candidate while serving on the commission.